BradleyCai/bradleycai.github.io/content/posts/first-steps-in-snow-shader/index.md

 ## Using the depth buffer for impact locations

-The approach I've gone with instead is to get the distance of the objects and snow surface using the depth buffer from two orthographic cameras
+The approach I've gone with instead is to get the distance between the objects and snow surface using the depth buffer from two orthographic cameras

-The depth buffer is something that is mainly used in the graphics pipeline to keep track of the depth of 3D objects at each pixel during the process of drawing the fragments of each triangle.
+The depth buffer is used in the graphics pipeline to keep track of the depth of 3D objects at each pixel during the process of drawing the fragments of each triangle.
 These depth values are tracked to prevent "overdraw" by testing new drawn objects against what exists in the depth buffer at each pixel.
 If the object isn't closer to the camera than what exists in the buffer, then we can skip that pixel since it's behind an object that's already drawn

-Aside from it's original purpose, we can make use of the depth buffer on its own to get the data we need.
+Aside from the purpose described just now, we can make use of the values in this depth buffer to get the data we need.
 One orthographic camera can be placed below the scene to get the depth of the objects close to the snow and another orthographic camera can be placed above the ground to get the depth of the snow surface itself.
 Given the depth of the objects and the depth of the surface we'll be able to know how close each object is to the surface

 {{ centered_image(src="orthographic-cameras.jpg") }}

 It might seem expensive to render the scene from two new perspectives, but so long as we disable everything we don't need it'll actually be fairly cheap.
 All we need are the depth values, so we can disable expensive effects like lighting and shadows.
 The resulting render from our cameras will be far more lightweight than a normal render pass

 We can also configure the cameras to only render meshes that are on a specific mask layer.
 We'll need to configure models like our player and interactive objects to be on this mask layer, but once we do we can isolate this effect to only a few important meshes and exclude everything else.
-Reducing the amount of meshes each camera renders will reduce the amount of triangles that need to be rendered in the graphics pipeline which should keep our shader performant
+Reducing the amount of meshes each camera renders will reduce the amount of triangles that need to be rendered in the graphics pipeline which should keep this effect performant

 {{ centered_image(src="actor-layer-2.jpg") }}